 There are two ways in which the GAIN+ and GAIN- pins can be interfaced.
-With the single-ended method, a Kelvin type of connection to ground can be used as shown in Figure 52.
-For driving multiple devices, it is preferable to use the differential method shown in Figure 53.
+Using a single-ended method, a Kelvin type of connection to ground can be used as shown in Figure 51.
+For driving multiple devices, it is preferable to use a differential method, as shown in Figure 52.
 In either method, the GAIN+ and GAIN- pins should be dc-coupled and driven to accommodate a 1.6 V full-scale input.

-Figure 52.
+Figure 51.
 Single-Ended GAIN± Pins Configuration

-Figure 53.
+Figure 52.
 Differential GAIN± Pins Configuration